 Conservation Actions Underway

-CITES Appendix I and II.
-It is protected by domestic legislation.
+CITES Appendices I and II.
+The species is protected by domestic legislation, and it is recognized as the National Bird of Dominica.
 In recent years, there have been considerable efforts to protect suitable habitat and sensitise local citizens to its needs.
 Successful conservation education programmes have markedly reduced local trade.
 It is protected across all national parks, the Northern Forest Reserve and the Central Forest Reserve, but important areas adjacent to these reserves remain unprotected (Dominica Ministry of Agriculture and the Environment in litt.
 2000, Snyder et al. 2000).
-An area of 33 km2 of the Northern Forest Reserve has been designated as the Morne Diablotin National Park (Collar (1997a, Wiley et al 2007).
+An area of 33 km2 of the Northern Forest Reserve has been designated as the Morne Diablotin National Park (Collar 1997, Wiley et al. 2007).
 It is also present in small numbers in the Morne Trois Pitons National Park (Reillo 2001, Wiley et al. 2007).
 Reports of the first successful captive breeding of the species were published in 2011 (Reillo et al. 2011).

 Text account compilers

 Mahood, S., Hermes, C., Sharpe, C.J., Wege, D., Wheatley, H., Isherwood, I., Benstead, P., Khwaja, N.